patternsandbox/javascript/README.md

 For more: [factory pattern >>>](https://github.com/patternsandbox/javascript/tree/main/patterns/factory)
 ## Structural Patterns

- Designed with regard to a class’s structure and composition.
-The main goal of most of these patterns is to increase the functionality of the class(es) involved, without changing much of its composition.
+ Stractural patterns are designed with regard to a class’s structure and composition.

 ### Decorator Pattern
 >